aan1228/Group4_Project3/mothur_script.md

 The outputs to these commands were later placed in the directory called ```contigs```.

 ## Filter 1
 The first filtering step removed sequences with lengths less than 295 or greater than 315, or with ambiguous bases greater than 5 or homopolymers greater than 10.
+See the Results section for our reasoning for this selection.
 This generated another fasta file called ```depth165.trim.contigs.good.fasta```.
 ```
 screen.seqs(fasta=depth165.trim.contigs.fasta, group=depth165.contigs.groups, maxambig=5, maxhomop=10, minlength=295, maxlength=315)
 ```